-Terms and conditions, included here, are applicable to any contract, statement-of-work, or agreement (the “Agreement”) for service provided by 1230MEDIA including, but not limited to, website design, development, and managed cloud hosting.
+Terms and conditions, included here, are applicable to any contract, statement-of-work, or agreement (the “Agreement”) for service provided by 1230 Group LLC DBA 1230MEDIA including, but not limited to, web design, web development, and managed cloud hosting services.
 For the performance of any such services, the Agreement is made and entered into upon the earlier of date of execution or date of receipt of first payment (“Effective Date”) by and between “Client” and “Vendor”.
 Client and Vendor are collectively referred to as the “parties.”
 Vendor desires to provide to Client, and Client desires to receive from Vendor, certain services subject to the terms of the Agreement.

 The parties agree as follows: